 A total of 8 question types are there in the PTE Listening section.
-It will test your skills ranging from grammar, vocabulary, and spellings.
-You will get between 45-57 minutes depending upon the number of questions you get on the exam day.
+It will test your skills ranging from grammar, vocabulary, and spelling.
+You will get between 30-43 minutes depending upon the number of questions you get on the exam day.

 Let’s see the overview of each question type and how they will contribute to your overall and enabling skills marks:

 PTE Listening Question Types:

 In summarizing spoken text you will be given 10 minutes after the audio is played.
 You will have to write a summary of the audio between 50 to 70 words.
 On the exam day, you can get between 1 to 2 Summarize spoken text questions.
 You can tackle this question type by using the templates.

 After listening to the audio you have to select the appropriate correct answers from the options provided.
 Just remember minus 1 mark will be deducted if given the wrong answer.
 So try to be a little cautious while choosing the answer.
 You can get less than zero marks for this question type.

 Audio is played automatically and you have to write down the missing words in the blanks.
 Take notes while audio is played.
 It is not necessary to write along when audio is playing.
 This question type is easy to score.
 On the exam day, you will get 2 to 3 questions.

 The audio lecture will be played, from that student have to select the option which best relates to the clip which summarizes the whole audio clip.
 On exam day you can get between 1 to 2 this type of questions.

 Multiple choice single answer